ricksinclair/create-tailwind-react/readme.md

 # 🚀 Create a React-Tailwind Project

 This repository provides a few convenient scripts to create a new React project using Vite and configure it with Tailwind CSS and TypeScript.
+It also adds HeadlessUI and HeroIcons so that TailwindUI components work 'out of the box'.
 Choose the version that suits your
 preferences:

-* NPX usage
+- NPX usage
-* Node.js Version (create-tailwind-react.js).
+- Node.js Version (create-tailwind-react.js).

 ## Usage